Lewis Ward (footballer): Sutton United

 He transferred to Sutton United on 1 September 2022 for an undisclosed fee.
 His contact was mutually terminated on 31 January 2023.

 Return to Swindon Town

 On 22 August 2023 he re-signed for Swindon Town, also becoming the club's Youth Development Phase Lead Coach.
 On 18 January 2024, it was announced that Ward had left the club.

 Charlton Athletic

 On 22 January 2024, Ward joined Charlton Athletic on a deal until the end of the season, with a club option of an additional year.
 On 3 May 2024, it was confirmed that Ward would leave Charlton Athletic when his contract expired having not made any first-team appearances for the club.

 AFC Wimbledon

 On 11 July 2024, Ward joined League Two side AFC Wimbledon on a free transfer, signing a one-year deal.

+Swindon Town

 On 3 July 2025, Ward rejoined Swindon Town for the third time in his career, signing a one-year deal.
+On 10 May 2026, the club announced it had extended his contract by a year.